-St Peter’s Prep offers flexi-boarding options for children in Year 3 and above.
+St Peter’s Prep, our boarding school in Devon, offers flexi boarding options for children in Year 3 and above.

 Whether you want your children to stay for only a night or two or attend more frequently, there are numerous benefits of boarding at St Peter’s Prep.
 We consider the benefits of flexi-boarding below.

 First of all, let’s go through the difference between weekly and flexi-boarding.